econnet/econ/econ-1.0.rst

 The perspective to economy is from a person.
 Econ is an **inversion** of the usual economic hierarchy:
 An econ does not "own/employ" a person, but the person owns an econ.
-The person is at the top and interactions are its econs, i.e. econs belong to people working there.
+The person is at the top and interactions are its econs.
+I.e., econs belong to people working there.

 Econs are a cohesions of interactions fitting to the `cohesion`_ of content.
-A new econ is
+A new econ is motivated by

 - a sub-content
 - demanding prolonged interaction between econs

 Econs form a mathematical `lattice`_.
-*Econ lattice* refers to all econs and their relations, with respect to one product.
+*Econ lattice* refers to all econs and their relations with respect to one product.
 The econ lattice